Paradise Alley Players Bylaws

 Section 1: DIRECTOR

 The Director is selected by The Board.
 The Director shall be responsible for the artistic interpretation of a production.
-At the Board Meeting following the selection, the Director will submit a list of names and qualifications for members of the proposed production team, to include, but not limited to, the Assistant Director, Production Manager, Stage Manager, House Manager, Technical Director, and Set Designer for The Board’s approval.
-At the Board Meeting following the approval of key personnel, the Director will submit a project budget to The Board for approval.
+At the Board Meeting following their selection, the Director shall submit a list of names and qualifications for members of their proposed production team.
+At the Board Meeting following the approval of the production team, the Director shall submit a project budget to The Board for approval.

 Section 2: ASSISTANT DIRECTOR